Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 - Tested CSS code through [W3C](https://jigsaw.w3.org/css-validator/) vailidator witrh no errors found.
 - Tested HTML code through [w3C](https://validator.w3.org/) validator

+### Testing User Stories from UX
+#### 1. As a user, I would like to be able to...

+- 1.1 View the about me page so that I understand what the blog is about.
+    - Upon entering the site users are greeted with the banner image which gives the user a clear indication of what the site is about then you scroll down to the about me section which fully outlines the sites intentions.
+- 1.2 View a list of posts so I can select one to view.
+    - On the two pages of posts first being success stories and second being fitness tips the user can view 6 posts per page which enables them to select one to view.
+- 1.3 Click on a post so I can see the full content within it.
+    - When a user clicks on the title of a post it then takes you to the full post view so you can see the content to the post.
+- 1.4 Register an account so that I can see posts and comment on posts.
+    - The posts are only viewable to users that are signed up to the site.
+The registration process is easy to follow and there are links used on the home page, in the nav bar and when the user clicks on a post it asks you to register.
+- 1.5 View comments on an individual post so that I can read the conversation.
+    - Comments can be viewed on the posts once a user is signed up to see the posts.
+- 1.6 Comment on post so I can be involved in the conversation.
+    - Registered users can leave comments on post.

+#### 2. As site admin, I would like to be able to...

+- 2.1 Create, read, update and delete posts so that I can manage my blog content.
+    - As a created Superuser post can be created, read, updated and deleted.
+This can all be done from the django admin panel.
+- 2.2 Create draft posts so that I can finish making the content later.
+    - Post can be set to not published so the superuser can come back to it at another time.
+- 2.3 Approve of disapprove comments so that I can filter out the objectionable comments.
+    - Comment have to be approved by admin or superuser before they are posted to be viewed on the site.
+- 2.4 Comment on posts so I can be Involved in the conversation.
+    - Superuser can also comment on posts to be involved in the conversation.

+### Further testing

+- The website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+- The website was viewed on a variety of devices such as desktop, laptop, Android phones, iPhones and Andriod tablets.
+- A large amount of testing was done to ensure that all pages were linking correctly.
+- Friend, Family and Peers were asked to review the site and point out any bugs and/or user experience issues.

 ## Project Bugs and Solutions